yuliakhor/meta-analysis-virtual-reality/README.md

 # <b>Meta-Analysis of the Effect of Virtual Reality on Users' Socio-Emotional Variables</b>
-A meta-analytic project that examined the effect of high-immersion virtual reality environments on language learners' socio-emotional variables, including motivation, anxiety, engagement, and self-efficacy.
+This project examined the effect of high-immersion virtual reality environments on language learners' socio-emotional variables, including motivation, anxiety, engagement, and self-efficacy.

 ## Project Overview
 The effect of high-immersion virtual reality (HiVR) on second language (L2) learners’ socio-emotional